 This step is optional because, at this point, you do not have a house to present to the bank.
 So, unfortunately, most banks will not take you very seriously.
 If you already have a relationship with a bank, you could have an advantage here.

 However, you have a nice advantage at this stage: time!
-When you want to make an offer for a house, you may be pressed by time.
+When you want to make an offer for a house, you may be pressed for time.
 But before that, you have a lot of time.
-So, it does not hurt to have a first contact with the banks from your list.
+So, it does not hurt to have first contact with the banks from your list.

-Keep in mind that at this point, you should not sign anything with the bank.
+Remember that at this point, you should not sign anything with the bank.
 And if the bank advisor is too pushy, you should avoid them.
 You want an honest contact that will help you, not somebody that will try to sell you expensive options.

-With the banker, you should discuss how much you could afford.
+With the banker, you should discuss how much you can afford.
 You could already start to discuss the different options for mortgages.
 And you should ask how long it will take them to give you an answer once you have found a house.
 Some banks are much slower than others.